Flat feet: Adults

 If a youth or adult appears flatfooted while standing in a full weight bearing position, but an arch appears when the person plantarflexes, or pulls the toes back with the rest of the foot flat on the floor, this condition is called flexible flatfoot.
 This is not a true collapsed arch, as the medial longitudinal arch is still present and the windlass mechanism still operates; this presentation is actually due to excessive pronation of the foot (rolling inwards), although the term 'flat foot' is still applicable as it is a somewhat generic term.
-Muscular training of the feet is helpful and will often result in increased arch height regardless of age.

 Pathophysiology

 Research has shown that tendon specimens from people who have adult-acquired flat feet show evidence of increased activity of proteolytic enzymes.
 These enzymes can break down the constituents of the involved tendons and cause the foot arch to fall.
 In the future, these enzymes may become targets for new drug therapies.

 Diagnosis

 Many medical professionals can diagnose a flat foot by examining the patient standing or just looking at them.
-On going up onto tip toe the deformity will correct when this is a flexible flat foot in a child with lax joints.
-Such correction is not seen in adults with a rigid flat foot.

 An easy and traditional home diagnosis is the "wet footprint" test, performed by wetting the feet in water and then standing on a smooth, level surface such as smooth concrete or thin cardboard or heavy paper.
 Usually, the more the sole of the foot that makes contact (leaves a footprint), the flatter the foot.
 In more extreme cases, known as a kinked flatfoot, the entire inner edge of the footprint may actually bulge outward, where in a normal to high arch this part of the sole of the foot does not make contact with the ground at all.

 On plain radiography, flat feet can be diagnosed and graded by several measures, the most important in adults being the talonavicular coverage angle, the calcaneal pitch, and the talar-1st metatarsal angle (Meary's angle).
 The talonavicular coverage angle is abnormally laterally rotated in flat feet.
 It is normally up to 7 degrees laterally rotated, so a greater rotation indicates flat feet.
 Radiographies generally need to be taken on weightbearing feet in order to detect misalignment.